-With any vaccination there is a risk of rare serious adverse events, such as an allergic reaction, which may be related to the nervous system or the immune system.
-Severe allergic reactions to vaccines (anaphylaxis) are also rare but can be fatal.
-Doctors qualified in the management of anaphylaxis will be present at each vaccination.
-Reactions in the nervous system are also extremely rare following vaccination, including an illness called Guillain-Barré syndrome.
-Guillain-Barré syndrome is an illness in which people can develop severe weakness and can also be fatal.
-However, these adverse events have not previously been seen with the types of vaccines used in this study.
-If you experience unexpected events, or become in any way concerned you should contact one of the Investigators (who are available 24 hours a day).
+With any vaccination there is a low risk of serious reactions, which may be related to the nervous system or the immune system.
+Severe allergic reactions to vaccines (anaphylaxis) are very rare but can be fatal.
+Doctors qualified in the management of anaphylaxis and appropriate equipment and medication will be present at each vaccination.
+Reactions in the nervous system are also extremely rare following vaccination, but can cause an illness called Guillain-Barré syndrome.
+Guillain-Barré syndrome is an illness in which people can develop severe weakness and may be fatal.
+However, these reactions have not previously been seen with the type of vaccine used in this study.
+If you experience unexpected symptoms, or become in any way concerned you should contact one of the Investigators (who are available 24 hours a day) using the emergency contact details that you will be given once you have been vaccinated.